 Following Cesarean section, a hysterectomy is the second most common surgical procedure for women.
-The highly experienced team at Capital Women's Care in Arlington, Virginia, offer minimally invasive laparoscopic hysterectomies so that you can get back to your usual routine as quickly as possible.
+The highly experienced team at Capital Women's Care in the Ballston neighborhood of Arlington, Virginia, offer minimally invasive laparoscopic hysterectomies so that you can get back to your usual routine as quickly as possible.
 If you're concerned about your gynecological health and would like to discuss your surgical options, call the office or book an appointment online.

 A hysterectomy is a surgical procedure that removes your uterus, also known as the womb.
 Nearly 500,000 women undergo a hysterectomy each year.